Transparent Reporting on Government's Progress

 Target: To maintain time to disposition at current levels while Bill C-75 is implemented

-For the 99 per cent of criminal matters that proceed in Provincial Court, TTD reached a record low of 156 days in Q2 of 18/19, and has remained around 160 days since then, compared to historic levels of 180-190 days.
+For the 99 per cent of criminal matters that proceed in Provincial Court, TTD reached a record low of 156 days in Q2 of 18/19.
+During 2020, we have seen an increase in TTD due to pandemic-related closures and delays.

-TTD in Provincial Court is measured by the number of days between the offender’s first appearance date for a charge and the date it is disposed of, usually by the accused pleading guilty, the outcome of a trial, or by the Crown staying the charge.
+Time to disposition (TTD) in Provincial Court is calculated by counting the number of days between the offender’s first appearance date for a given charge, and the date it is disposed of.
+The most common reasons for disposition are when an accused pleads guilty, when the Crown stays the charge, or when a verdict is reached in a trial.
 In some cases, accused individuals fail to attend court as required and a warrant is issued for their arrest.
 The time that charges are in warrant status (until the accused is arrested and brought back to court) is excluded from the calculation.

 Learn more about how your government is tracking against its priorities.